-As part of obtaining reasonable assurance about whether the District's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grants agreements, noncompliance with which could have a direct and material effect on the financial statements.
+As part of obtaining reasonable assurance about whether the District's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed an instance of noncompliance or other matter that is required to be reported under Government Auditing Standards and which is described in the accompanying schedule of current and prior year audit findings and management's corrective action plan as item 2020-002.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-Ward Five Fire Protection District's Response to Findings
+Ward Four Fire Protection District's Response to Findings

-The Ward Five Fire Protection District's response to the findings identified in our audit is described in the accompanying schedule of current and prior year audit findings and management's corrective action plan.
+The Ward Four Fire Protection District's response to the findings identified in our audit is described in the accompanying schedule of current and prior year audit findings and management's corrective action plan.
 The District's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.